Young Men - Promoters, Supporters, and Defenders of the Peace

 One traditional solution to "the problem of young men" across many cultures has been to put them into military service or to send them off (out of the community) to war.
 This keeps them occupied during the most volatile stage of their lives.
 Training under the discipline of older men has an additional advantage: it shapes youthful excesses into behavior acceptable for adult men The Romans, for example, required all male citizens to serve in the military.
 These soldiers often spent little or no time fighting.
 Rome used her soldiers to build fabulous aqueducts, astounding roads, and monumental and imposing buildings, performing their labors in the conquered territories and in the homeland.
 The Romans understood that people need to work and that young males, in particular, must be kept occupied or there will be trouble.

 What will happen when we make war obsolete?
 Might we lose the maturing benefits of military life?
-Some military force will always be needed for national defense, even in a warless future, and particularly for "policing" or "backing up" treaties and other agreements.
+For some time into our future, some military force may be needed for nations to feel secure.
+Some military force, even in a warless future, will be needed for "policing" or "backing up" treaties and other agreements.
 Some young men will be drawn naturally toward these policing, peacemaking and peacekeeping services.

-Military training they receive would have a different orientation than the training given to an army being primed for conquest; the emphasis would be on putting down insurgencies, separating combatants, preventing violence, and enforcing good behavior.
-At the same time, however, their time spent in service would provide the valuable socialization benefits that a tour of duty in the military can today.
+The military training they would receive, however, would have a different orientation than the training given to an army being primed for conquest; the emphasis would be on discouraging insurgencies, separating combatants, stopping any outbreak of violence, and enforcing and modeling good behavior.
+At the same time, their time spent in service would provide the valuable socialization benefits that a tour of duty in the military can today.

-In the future, forceful resolution of conflicts should become a baffling, even quaint, memory from humanity's primitive past.
+In the future, resolution of conflicts using violent force should become a baffling, even quaint, memory from humanity's primitive past.
 But into the foreseeable future, if we stop waging wars, what are we to do with massive numbers of young men not subject to draft or service?

 We can't simply ignore them.
 Planning for their needs must be a cornerstone of any better world we wish to build.
 Young men in all countries must have positive outlets.
-Doing something about young men everywhere is a facet of everyone's defense.
+Doing something about young men everywhere is a facet of everyone's defense and freedom from war.

-The United States, which has embraced an all-volunteer military, already suffers a high crime rate.
-Too many American young men stumble from their teens into gangs and crime with no means of making a living and no vision for their future.
-We could expect crime to decrease dramatically if we required young men, without exception, to give the four years following high school to public service under the guidance of adults.
+So what do we do with turbulent young men?
+How do we meet their personal wellbeing needs, and also lead them to become protectors and defenders of peace?
+The United States has embraced an all-volunteer military.
+But few young men go into one of the military services.
+The nation suffers, pehaps in part as a result, a higher crime rate than other developed countries.
+To many American young men stumble from their teens into gangs and crime with no means of making a living and no vision for their future.
+We could expect crime to decrease dramatically if we required all young men to give some years following high school to public service under the guidance of adults.
 During those years they could mature and emerge with useful skills, pride, and positive goals.

 It can be done.
 What we require is the will to do it and the funding necessary to:

-set up programs and expand those we already have in place.
-These are numerous, from AmeriCorps (see AmeriCorps) to the thousands of local programs sponsored by states and municipalities throughout the country
+Set up programs and expand those we already have in place.
+These are numerous, from AmeriCorps ( AmeriCorps) to the thousands of local programs sponsored by states and municipalities throughout the country

 Recruit young men vigorously and creatively to "national service with honor."
-Dedicate to this new program, "Be All That You Can Be," all the financial resources used today to promote military service. (see Shift our Economies)
+We can dedicate to this new national program, "Be All That You Can Be," the financial resources used today to promote military service. (see Shift our Economies)

-take note when the children of rock stars, movie stars, and sports heroes—the people our teens emulate—participate in voluntary national service and make sure that their service is given high profile as an example of patriotism at its best
+Take note when the children of rock stars, movie stars, and sports heroes—the people teens emulate—participate in voluntary national service, and make sure that their service is given high profile as an example of patriotism at its best

 Many cultures have or at one time had formal initiation ceremonies for young men to help them make the transition to manhood (see Foster Connectedness).
-These formal rites of passage were lost in most if not all modern democracies as we experimented with freedom of choice where decisions for young people were made by families, not the state.
+These formal rites of passage were lost in most if not all modern democracies as we experimented with freedom of choice, where decisions for young people were made by families, not the state.
 Some families and communities do quite well in providing for their young men.
 Some do not.
 And such education is necessary.
 Joseph Campbell, student of mythology and human nature, has been quoted as saying that if a society doesn't have initiation ceremonies for its young men, the young men will invent some.
 As we see in their gangs, young men don't always invent positive rites.
-If we want to end war we must enlist our young men in the campaign, and at the same time we will be working to reduce high rates of youth crime.
+If we want to end war we must enlist our young men in the campaign.
+At the same time we'll reduce high rates of youth crime.

-A word concerning young women and voluntary service.
-Empowered women are both catalyst and stabilizers for a future without war (see The Secret Ingredient and Empower Women).
-Both experience and education are critical to empowerment.
+A word concerning young women and voluntary service is necessary.
+Empowered women are both catalyst and stabilizers for a war-free future (see The Secret Ingredient and Empower Women).
+Both experience and education are critical to empowering young women as well as young men.
 In preparation for careers, leadership roles, and roles as good mothers, young women must be given the same opportunity to mature and broaden their outlook under the guidance of caring and skilled adults.
-They must also enjoy the benefits, honor, and satisfaction of contributing to the common good by voluntary service.
+They should also enjoy the benefits, honor, and satisfaction of contributing to the common good by voluntary service.